VladimirAkopyan/WindowsIoTEverywhere/README.md

 A device with unsupported prossesor would still boot up, but GPU acceleration won't work, and some peripherals won't work either.
 A Cherry Trail (Atom® x5-Z8300) Intel Compute Stick is one example of such device.
 This device may still be usefull for some purposes.

 Annabooks guys mention that they managed to get Windows IoT to work on I3 and I7 cpus and even get the graphics to work.
 See the *Recommended Reading* for details.

-## Goals
-* Document which devices work and which don't.
-What works and what doesn't
-* Provide x86 and x64 apollo lake Images for quick testing of devices, so everyone doesn't have to download 50 metric tons of stuff just to test their device
-* Provide drivers
-* Provide fully built images for each device

 # How to test a device
 ## Backup Drivers